 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's game that pits the No. 5 Texas Longhorns (13-0) versus the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 (based on our computer prediction) in favor of Texas, who is favored in this matchup by our model.
-Game time is at 2:00 PM ET on December 30.
+Saturday's contest at Moody Center has the No. 5 Texas Longhorns (13-0) taking on the No. 10 Baylor Bears (11-0) at 2:00 PM ET on December 30.
+Our computer prediction projects a 75-67 win for Texas, who are favored by our model.

-The Longhorns took care of business in their most recent outing 97-52 against Jackson State on Wednesday.
+The Longhorns enter this contest after a 97-52 win over Jackson State on Wednesday.

 Catch college basketball action all season long on Fubo!